h2r/ein/README.md

 train a class for a target object.
 The blue box classification reported for the ARM box will tell you whether the target entered the area of interest.

-Second, red box detections become meaningful in that the system behaves like a sliding window detector with an adaptive window size and aspect ratio.
+Second, red box detections become meaningful in that the system behaves like a **sliding window detector** with an adaptive window size and aspect ratio.
 Thus you should activate ARM when you expect heavy clutter and know exactly what you want to track with red boxes.

 You may ask yourself "If ARM mode works, why do I ever use Rail Mode?"
-You might also ask yourself "Where did my training crops come from?" and "What happens when I have 100 object classes?"
+You might also ask yourself "Where did my training crops come from?" and "What happens when I have 100 object classes?":suspect:

 ## *New* Gray Box